cu-mkp/editioncrafter-data/how-tos/github-local-setup-and-workflow.md

      2. `git pull`
 7. Create new branch titled &quot;issue[##]&quot; (no spaces or special characters)
      1. `git checkout -b [name of branch e.g. issue73]`
-8. Make edits to repository files (in text editors such as Atom, oXygen, or in whatever program suits the files you are working with)
+8. Make edits to repository files (in text editors such as Sublime, oXygen, or in whatever program suits the files you are working with)
 9. Add file in local repository for tracking in github repository
      1. `git add .`
      2. `git commit -m '#[issue##]: [commit message]'` (this will ensure that this commit us linked to the issue you are working on)